mendix/hybrid-app-template/IPHONEX.md

 ### Multi-image launch screen

 If a single launch image won't meet your needs, you will probably need to supply at least six images, if not more.
-Furthermore, keep in mind that it will not be possible to fine tune the image to a specific device, but only to a device class, display factor, and viewport size.
+Furthermore, keep in mind that it will not be possible to fine-tune the image to a specific device, but only to a device class, display factor, and viewport size.

 If you don't need to target images to a specific idiom, you should create six images, as follows: